Plant Library

 Edible Qualities

-Common Ginger is an annual herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Common Ginger is an annual herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces tan oblong roots with yellow flesh which are typically harvested when mature.
 The roots have a potent taste with a hard texture and a distinctive fragrance.

 The roots are most often used in the following ways: